OWAdapt: An adaptive loss function for deep learning using OWA operators: Experimental results

 For hyperparameter selection, we used cross-validation within the training process.
 For the OWAdapt loss, we implemented the basic, quadratic, and exponential linguistic quantifiers with $\alpha \in \{0.2,0.4,0.5,0.6,0.7,0.8,0.9,0.99\}$, providing a wide range of weights for the adaptive process.
 These values were previously considered in the context of machine learning (see \cite{MALDONADO2023109058}).
 For the focal loss, we considered $\gamma \in \{0,1,2,5\}$ following \cite{lin2017focal}.

 As for the CNN classifiers, we used default configurations of pre-trained models from the `torchvision.models' PyTorch sub-package (resnet50, mobilenet-v2, and vgg19-bn).
-We used a stochastic gradient descent (SGD) optimizer with a learning rate of 0.003 and a momentum of 0.9.
-We considered five epochs as the stopping criterion.
+We used a stochastic gradient descent (SGD) optimizer with a learning rate of 0.003 and a momentum of 0.9, and five epochs as the stopping criterion (see, e.g., \cite{bjorck2018understanding}).
+We considered fixed parameters for the optimizer in order to isolate the effect of the various loss functions in the learning process.
 Experiments with fixed class-level cost relations were not performed because we were not able to find suitable benchmark datasets with this information.